ersilia-os/griddify/README.md

 Xc = tc.transform(fd)
 ```

 It is always good to inspect the resulting projection.
-The cloud contains as many points as features in your dataset.
+The cloud contains as many points as features exist in your dataset.

 ```python
 from griddify.plots import cloud_plot